 A lot of people find it easy to state their boundaries, but fewer people are willing to follow through and act on their boundaries.
 And a boundary isn’t actually a boundary unless it’s enforced through your actions.

-If you say you won’t tolerate drama, or disrespectful people, or liars, or cheaters but you stick around after someone continues to create drama, or disrespect you, or lie, or cheat, then I’m sorry, but you actually do tolerate those things.
-Your actions (staying) speak louder than any of your words (don’t cheat on me) possibly could.
+If you say you won’t tolerate drama, disrespectful people, liars, or cheaters, but you stick around after someone continues to create drama, disrespect you, lie, or cheat, then I’m sorry, but you actually do tolerate those things.
+Your actions (staying with them) speak louder than any of your words (“don’t cheat on me”) possibly could.

 Can people change?
 Sure they can.
 But they have to be willing to do so in the first place.
-At a certain point, it should be pretty clear whether or not they’re willing to change by their actions.
+At a certain point, it should be pretty clear by their actions whether or not they’re willing to change.
 And you must be willing to enforce your boundaries on their behavior with your actions as well.

 Choosing to end a relationship is simple to do in practical terms, but emotionally, it’s not easy.
 That is, it really is as simple as telling them you no longer want to be with them10 and then, well, leaving.

 But emotionally, we struggle with all sorts of baggage and inner turmoil that can make it difficult.
 We drag our identities into it when we think of ourselves as a “nice person.”
 And a nice person wouldn’t abandon someone like this, would they?11 Or you might just be trying to think of a way to end the relationship that will “soften the blow” a bit.

 But the good news is there are practical things you can do to make it a clean break and as graceful as possible.
 I wrote about that here: How to Break Up Gracefully.